ucdavis-informatics/pieval/docs/README_run_app.md

     - [PieVal Application Code](https://gitlab.ri.ucdavis.edu/ri/pydatautils/pieval) - The code that makes PieVal, PieVal
 1. Container 2 - Mongo - provides persistance

 **NOTE:** Layers 1 and 2 can be modified to your liking.
 They are only important in production.
-For development only levels 3-5 are relevant (You only need Docker installed on your development system)
+For development only levels 3-5 are relevant.
+You can develop anywhere Docker is installed.

-The PieVal application needs to run in 2 different contexts:
+The PieVal application can run in 2 different contexts:

 1. Development - new feature development, patching, package upgrades, etc..
 1. Production - load balanced for multiple users, authentication, backed by robust persistence store